starkfell/starkfell.github.io/_posts/nuggets-2018-02-08-notes-on-using-the-acs-engine-to-deploy-k8s-in-azure.md

 * Generating an SSH Key
 * Create a Service Principal in the Azure Subscription
 * Create a Cluster Definition File
+* Create a new Resource Group for the Kubernetes Cluster
+* Deploy the Kubernetes ARM Template to the Resource Group
+* Verify connectivity to the Kubernetes Cluster

 ## Prerequisites